 URL—These are the URLs clients use to access the image service.
 The SOAP URL will be formatted as follows: http://gisserver.domain.com:6080/arcgis/services/folder/service/ImageServer.
 The REST URL will be formatted as follows: http://gisserver.domain.com:6080/arcgis/rest/services/folder/service/ImageServer.

-Operations allowed—There are several operations available when using the image service.
+Operations allowed—There are several options available when using the image service.
 Each of these options can limit what clients can do with your service.
 For more information, see Image services and their capabilities.

 - In the left pane of the Service Editor dialog box, click Caching.